deckhouse/secrets-store-integration/docs/README.md

 The application reads the secret from a file in a mounted volume.

 This scenario is implemented through CSI.
-The CSI driver retrieves the secret from the store during container creation, so Pod startup is blocked until the secrets are read from the store and written to the volume.
+The CSI driver retrieves the secret from the store during container creation, so pod startup is blocked until the secrets are read from the store and written to the volume.

 ### Via environment variables

 The application reads the secret from environment variables.

-This uses the injector: if a Pod has the `secrets-store.deckhouse.io/role` annotation, the mutating webhook modifies the Pod manifest, adds an init container, and replaces the container startup command with the injector.
+This uses the injector: if a pod has the `secrets-store.deckhouse.io/role` annotation, the mutating webhook modifies the pod manifest, adds an init container, and replaces the container startup command with the injector.
 The injector retrieves secrets from a Vault-compatible store, puts them into the process `ENV`, and then starts the original command through `execve`.

 If a container does not define a startup command in its manifest, the command is taken from the image manifest in the registry.